Skip to main content

 Compare Progress

-1. In an Adaptive Subject, you can toggle on Compare Classes.
+1. In an Adaptive subject, you can toggle on Compare Classes.
 This shows a quick, high-level overview of how your classes are performing.

 • Note: Only classes with Adaptive Practice enabled will appear.